kcpunk/hello-world/README.md

 first pass

-Taking github for a test drive, drinkig coffee
+Taking github for a test drive, drinking coffee